Pep Guardiola: The Man City manager described as football's Che Guevara

 He is happy in a city he knows well, going to music concerts and regularly visiting restaurants with his coaching staff or family - his wife Cristina and his children Valentina, Marius and Maria, who live with him in the city centre.

-Indeed he is working, alongside Begiristain and Ferran Soriano, towards opening a new restaurant with well-known Catalan chef, Paco Perez.
+Indeed he is working, alongside Begiristain and City chief executive Ferran Soriano, towards opening a new restaurant with well-known Catalan chef, Paco Perez.

 He has found a good balance in the way he approaches things.